Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 az account set --subscription "<subscriptionName>"
 ```

-### Create resource group
+### Create a Resource Group
 Create a resource group (RG) to deploy this example or you can use an existing resource group and skip this step.
-The preview is available only in `eastus` location.
+The preview is available only in `eastus` location for the Mesh App.
+We will add the file share to the same region too.

 ```cli
 az group create --name <resourceGroupName> --location eastus
 ```

-### Create A File Share (1 time)
+### Create a File Share (1 time)
 Create a file share in the resource group.
 This will be a common share for the emitter and the log2oms sidecar.

 #### Create a Storage Account